-LBI Real Estate Weekly Sales Update 3/9/2020-3/15/2020: There were a total 92 changes to the Long Beach Island real estate market this week.
+LBI Real Estate Weekly Sales Update 02/21/2021-02/28/2021: There were a total 74 changes to the Long Beach Island real estate market this week.
+In the pre-COVID market, this would have been a rather slow week however in the current market, this is a normal amount of activity thanks to the low levels of inventory.
 To help understand the dynamics of the LBI real estate market for buyers, sellers and investors I publish a weekly sales update for the Long Beach Island real estate market in addition to my monthly analysis of home sales.
-You can review all the active, pending, sold and withdrawn listings that are or were for sale on Long Beach Island in the given time frame.
+You can review all the active, pending, sold, and withdrawn listings that are or were for sale on Long Beach Island in the given time frame.
 To give a quick summary:

-14 listings went under contact with an average listing price of about $912,786
+25 listings went under contract with an average listing price of about $1,192,624